groupdocs-metadata/GroupDocs.Metadata-Products/content/metadata/python-net/_index.en.md

       tag: "python-net"

 ############################# Head ############################
-head_title: "Python Library to Manipulate File Metadata"
+head_title: "Python Library to Control Document Metadata"
-head_description: "Enhance Python applications by analyzing, comparing, editing, removing, and exporting metadata of popular file formats, like PDF, Word, Excel etc."
+head_description: "Enhance Python apps by creating, editing, removing, and exporting metadata for popular file formats like PDF, Word, Excel and images."

 ############################# Header ############################
-title: "Documents Metadata Management Python"
+title: "Documents Metadata Management in Python"
-description: "Manage metadata in popular document and image formats using Python."
+description: "Manage popular document and image formats metadata with Python."
 words:
   for: "for"